 – Enid Blyton

-This isn’t a popular option because we never want to consider that we might be the one with the problem.
+This isn’t a popular tip actually on learning how to be calm and composed.
+We didn’t really put this one as an option because we never want to consider that we might be the one with the problem.
 I certainly wouldn’t suggest this to you at the moment if you were irritated with me!

-However, it’s important to take a moment to ask whether the person irritating you is actually irritating or if you’re irritable.
+However, it’s important to take a moment to ask whether that someone annoying is actually irritating or if you’re irritable.
 When you’re irritable, other people will irritate you no matter what they do.

 In my earlier example about my sister-in-law’s whistling, I had to acknowledge that to some extent my irritation with whistling is my own problem.
 Whistling is not something that most people find irritating, so it isn’t reasonable to expect my sister-in-law to know that it irritates me.